 Indeed, doubt can be destructive if we do not deal with it.
 Hiding or suppressing doubt can leave it to fester and eventually explode into unbelief.
 But doubt can also be a very productive experience if I address it properly.
 Doubt can help me to grow in my faith and in my understanding of that faith.

 Examples of Doubters

-There are a couple of examples of doubters in the pages of Scripture that I believe can help us to process our doubt.
-The first of these is Asaph and the second is Thomas.
+There are a couple of examples of doubters in the pages of Scripture that I believe can help us to process our doubts.
+The first of these is Asaph, and the second is Thomas.

 But Asaph did not let that doubt fester and cause him to fall.
 Instead, he went into the temple (Ps.
 73:16-17), bringing his troubled thoughts before God.
 And, when he did, he came to understand their destiny.
 Their prosperity was only temporary, and it would end with destruction.
 Their life might be good now, but it would not last.

 And, in the end, Asaph was drawn nearer to God.
 His doubt had led him to the brink.
 But he had taken it to God.
 And the Lord had helped him to see that God was sufficient for him.
 And he was strengthened by that insight.
 His doubt actually helped him to grow in his faith.

 In John 20:24-29 is found the story of Thomas, his doubts about the resurrection of Jesus, and its outcome.
 Thomas was one of the twelve who had followed Jesus for three years.
 Thomas was not with the other disciples when Jesus first appeared to them after his resurrection.
 And Thomas found it hard to believe that Jesus was alive.
 After all, he had seen Jesus die.
 The thought that he was now alive was just too much to believe.